Our Services

 Hi, I’m Karen.
 Yes, the good kind.

-When I found Conscious Connected Breathwork, it felt like I had finally connected the dots between my stress, my pain, and my nervous system.
+When I found breathwork, it felt like I had finally connected the dots between my stress, my pain, and my nervous system.
 None of my doctors, including my pain specialist, had ever mentioned the nervous system as the missing piece.

-Breathwork gave me something I had not experienced in years: regulation, relief, capacity.
+Breathwork gave me something I had not experienced in years: regulation, relief, and capacity.

 I am still human.
-Still learning.
+Always learning.
 But I know what it feels like when calm becomes unfamiliar.
 And I know it is possible to find your way back.

 Frequently Asked Questions